Career Services Follow Up Survey - Class of 2013 Executive Summary

-The following pages detail the results of the Follow-up Survey for the Class of 2012.
-This report is a summary of the employment and continuing study in which members of the Class of 2012 were engaged seven to ten months post graduation.
+The following pages detail the results of the Follow-up Survey for the Class of 2013.
+This report is a summary of the career fields and graduate schools in which members of the Class of 2013 were engaged seven to ten months post graduation.
 The survey is an important component of Career Services’ efforts to understand the kinds of work and graduate programs new graduates are interested in pursuing.
-The information is shared with the St. Lawrence community to assist colleagues in advising students and in accomplishing their work objectives.
+The information is also shared with the St. Lawrence community including University Communications, Admissions, and University Advancement to assist other staffs in accomplishing their work objectives.

-To summarize the final report, 429 of the 544 graduates reported their career status for a 78.9% return rate.
-This is 2% higher than the return rate for the Class of 2011.
+To summarize the final report, 404 of the 529 graduates reported their career status for a 76.4% return rate.
+This is slightly lower than the 78.9% return rate for the Class of 2012.
 All respondents completed the survey on-line or over the phone with a Career Services staff member.
 Graduates were mailed a postcard with the survey site address, and subsequent follow-up was conducted through personalized emails and phone calls.
-Career Services also collaborated with faculty and coaches asking them to contact non-respondents to have them complete the survey.
-Data was collected between December 17, 2012 and March 10, 2013.
+Career Services also collaborated with faculty, other administrative staff, and coaches asking them to contact non-respondents to have them complete the survey.
+Data was collected between December 13, 2013 and March 11, 2014.

-Contrary to the research predictions, members of the SLU Class of 2012 saw a dip (1.9%) in their total placement rate of 96.5%, an increase of 2.4% since last year.
-Of the 96.5%, 75.3% were primarily pursuing a career and had obtained a full-time or part-time job (down 5.6%), 20.8% were attending graduate school either full-time or part-time as their primary function (up 3%), and an additional .7% were pursuing professional post-baccalaureate education.
+Members of the Class of 2013 faired well with a total placement rate of 96.5%, an increase of 2.4% since last year.
+Of the 96.5%, 75.3% were primarily pursuing a career and had obtained a full-time or part-time job, 20.7% were attending graduate school either full-time or part-time as their primary function, and an additional .5% were pursuing other post-baccalaureate education.
 The percent of respondents “in transition” decreased to 3.5% from 5.9% in 2012 (a 2.4% drop).

-The overall (not only as primary activity) number of new graduates continuing in school rose from 18.5% to 22% (up 3.5%).
-Education, Science & Technology and Health were the top three fields of study for respondents enrolled either full-time or part-time in graduate or professional school, with Social Sciences a close fourth.
-Fifty-four percent (52.9%) of survey respondents attending graduate school chose to study in one of these top three areas, while an additional 12.5% chose Social Sciences.
+Graduate/Professional school attendance (as the primary activity) remained fairly steady this year at 20.7%.
+Education, Science and Technology, and Social Sciences were the top three fields of study for respondents enrolled either full-time or part-time in graduate or professional school, with Medicine and Arts and Humanities a close fourth.
+57% of survey respondents attending graduate school chose to study in one of these top three areas, while an additional 9.3% chose Health or Arts and Humanities.
 It is interesting to note that while Health-Related was the third most popular field last year, this year it came in low on the list in sixth place.
 It is also noted that there was a significant drop in those pursuing Law which dropped by 4.9% in attendance since last year.

 The following detailed report contains information on the top 10 career industries and job functions, sources of obtaining employment, salary information, a sampling of jobs, a breakdown of graduate school attendance, a sampling of graduate and professional school programs, and internship information.